r0d3r1ch25/online_learning/README.md

 A production-style MLOps stack for near real-time time-series forecasting.
 The platform streams observations, engineers features with Redis-backed state, trains multiple River-based online models, and orchestrates the end-to-end workflow with Argo Workflows on Kubernetes.
 It packages microservices, infrastructure, observability, and automation so the system can be deployed, monitored, and iterated like a production environment.

 ## Key Capabilities
-- Real-time ingestion of 744 monthly observations plus live cryptocurrency enrichment via Coinbase.
+- Real-time ingestion of 744 monthly observations plus live cryptocurrency prices via integrated Coinbase API.
 - Feature service that materialises configurable lag features backed by Redis with automatic in-memory failover.
 - Four independent online regression services (Linear, Ridge, KNN, AMF) exposing prediction, online learning, and detailed rolling metrics.
 - Argo CronWorkflow that orchestrates ingestion → feature extraction → multi-model training in parallel using an asyncio job container.